 Definition of outdraw

-When a poker player hits a card that gives him the best hand when he was clearly not the favorite to win the hand, it is because he is hitting a card that gives him the best hand.
-If two players are all in at the flop, one with 77 and the other with 88 on a 7-8-2 flop and the turn brings a 7, then the player with 77 is said to have "outdraw" the player with 88.
-We could also talk about badbeat, de suckout, de one outer, etc.
+When one poker player outdraws another, it means that he hits a card that gives him the best hand when he was clearly not the favorite to win the hand.
+If two players are all in on the flop, one with 77 and the other with 88 on a 7-8-2 flop and the turn brings a 7, then the player with 77 is said to have outdrawn the player with 88.
+We could also call it a badbeat, suckout, one outer, etc.

-To make outdraw, more frequent in Omaha than in Hold’em.
+Getting outdrawn, more common in Omaha than in Hold'em

-On the Hold’em, the outdraws are more marginal.
-As in the example presented above, the outdraw will occur 2% of the time, or 1 time out of 50, which is very little.
-In Omaha, the outdraws will be much more frequent by the simple fact that each player has 4 cards instead of 2 and that each new common card will dynamize the board in a new way.
+In Hold'em, outdraws are more marginal.
+As in the example above, outdraws will occur 2% of the time, or 1 in 50 times, which is very low.
+In Omaha, outdraws will be much more frequent by the simple fact that each player has 4 cards instead of 2 and each new community card will energize the board in a new way.
 The difference in equity between hands is also lower in Omaha.
-If you take a hand of Hold’em, a very good hand may have 82% equity preflop against a not so good hand, that's a huge difference in equity.
-In Omaha, the good equity differences are more like 60%/40%.
+If you take a Hold'em hand, a very good hand might have 82% preflop equity against a not so good hand, that's a huge equity difference.
+In Omaha, good equity differences are more like 60%/40%.